Death Classification: Line of Duty Death

 The girl was located the next morning at 9:15 a.m. by Patrolman Robert Astraus, of the Albany Park Station, when she arrived for class at Scammon Elementary School located at 4201 West Henderson Street.

-Sergeant Palese was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue and his funeral mass was held at Our Lady of Angels Church located at 3803 West Iowa Street.
+Sergeant Palese was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue.
+His funeral mass was held at Our Lady of Angels Church located at 3803 West Iowa Street.
 He was laid to rest on March 25, 1977 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 1, Lot 13, Block 12, Section 35.

 Sergeant Michael Rocco Palese, born August 31, 1931, received his Probationary Appointment to the Chicago Police Department on September 16, 1956.
 He earned 48 Honorable Mentions during his career.